 At the beginning of each semester, students are provided with a course syllabus.
-The syllabus includes a schedule of classes, exams, special projects, and assigned reading.
+The syllabus includes a summary of intended outcomes, grading schemes, and assigned text material as well as course and college policies.

 Since a tremendous amount of information is discussed in all courses, students must come to class prepared to discuss and expand upon assigned reading material.
 The information included in the syllabus will allow the student to come to class prepared thereby enhancing learning.
 Should changes to a syllabus be necessary, instructors will inform students of the changes as soon as possible.
 When applicable, special class meeting days are identified in the syllabus.
 It is important for students to understand that classroom and laboratory sessions will include instruction in material that expands and enhances the information presented in the textbook.
 Class will NOT consist of the instructor simply "going over the textbook" and course exams will include content both from the textbook and from classroom/laboratory presentations.